-As a Tier IV travel card, the Brilliant card includes some benefits that can make life easier when away from home.
+As a Tier IV travel card, the Brilliant Card includes some premium benefits that can make life easier when away from home.
 You can justify the card’s annual fee with enough use of the perks.

 You will receive a free anniversary night after holding your card for one year.
 The annual free night can be redeemed for rooms costing up to 50,000 points (Categories 1-6).
 There are many properties that lie between Categories 1 and 6, so the night is very accessible.
 The free night can only be earned and redeemed after holding the card for 12 months.

-It’s possible to justify the card’s annual fee with a free night.
+It is possible to justify the Brilliant Card’s annual fee with a free night.
 This is because there are many properties with rooms costing upwards of $450 per night.
-For example, I wanted to book a vacation for later in 2019 at The Westin Kierland Resort & Spa in Phoenix, Arizona.
+For example, I wanted to book a vacation for later at The Westin Kierland Resort & Spa in Phoenix, Arizona.
 I went there in the summer of 2018 with my family and we loved it.
 I checked the rates to find that one night in a standard double bed room cost upwards of $600.
 The Westin Kierland is a Category 5 property.
 Therefore, if I got this card and used the free night, I would justify the annual fee and then some.

 The more upscale Marriott Platinum Status can be obtained by spending $75,000 per year on the card.
 You can also receive this higher status organically by staying at Marriott hotels at least 50 nights per year.